How to Trade Stock Options With a Defined Risk Strategy

 So you bought the stock at a better price, plus you got to keep the extra premium you received for the option.
 So in effect, you paid that much less for the stock.

-What's the worst case?
-If the stock goes really low, you are still buying it at that agreed price.
+If the stock goes extremely low, you are still buying it at that agreed price.
 That's not such a great deal, because it is worth so much less on the market.

-How to Define Your Risk
+Method #3: How to Define Your Risk

 © 2012 Glenn Stok